bigdatagenomics/mango/docs/browser/example.rst

 Mango Browser Options
 ---------------------

-The Mango browser uses the `mango-submit <https://github.com/bigdatagenomics/mango/blob/master/bin/mango-submit>`__ script to start an Apache Spark session and run the Mango Browser.
+The Mango browser uses the `mango-submit <https://github.com/bigdatagenomics/mango/blob/master/bin/mango-submit>`__ script to start an Apache Spark session and launch the Mango Browser.
 The mango-submit script can be found in the `Mango Distribution <../installation/distribution.html>`__ or in the `Mango Github repository <https://github.com/bigdatagenomics/mango>`__.

 To see options that can be run with the Mango Submit script, run: